 - Similar or identical names

 - Identity fraud or theft

 Checking your credit rating on a regular basis is a really good idea.
-Not only does it help you to get a loan through your chosen lender for the best deal, but it also helps lower the possibility of fraud being used under your name because you are checking the entry’s all of the time.
+Not only does it help you to get a loan through your chosen lender for the best deal.
+It also helps lower the possibility of fraud being committed under your name as you are checking that the information is correct.

-A new feature to credit reporting is positive credit reporting.
-Credit reporting companies are now reporting on those who are paying their loans early or on time through their payment history.
+A new feature of credit reporting is positive credit reporting.
+Credit reporting agencies are now reporting on those who are paying their loans and credit cards early or on time through their payment history.